Malalai of Maiwand: Reception

 The authenticity of the story and of Malalai has been questioned by many scholars.
 Even though she has become well received by the Afghan state and many believe it to be genuine, it seems to be more of a folklore than historical reality.
 No British historian of that time referred to or mentioned Malalai's name, even the local records are missing.
 The British author Howard Hensmen, in his book The Afghan War, does mention that one woman was found amongst the dead in Ahmad khel, but the battle of Ahmad khail occurred on 19 April 1880, while the battle of Maiwand was on 27 July 1880.

 Afghan historian Muhammad Siddiq Farhand wrote a three volume book "Afghanistan in the past five centuries" a very distinguished piece in Afghan history, he also failed to mention a woman named Malala.

-The first time Malalai's name was mentioned was 40–60 years after the battle of Maiwand.
-Many believe it was Abdul Hai Habibi who coined the story during the period of Pashto Tolana to support the national narrative and Pashtun nationalism.
-Habibi has previously been accused of forgery, in the case of Pata Khazana.
+The first time Malalai's name was mentioned was between 1920-1940.
+Some believe it was Abdul Hai Habibi who coined the story during the period of Pashto Tolana to support the national narrative and Pashtun nationalism.